codedamn/teach.codedamn.com/docs/concepts/cdmrc.md

 There are three possible views for playground you can specify in this configuration:

 -   `terminal-editor-browser`: This view includes terminal, editor and browser preview.
-It is the best and recommended view if you intend to use a frontend webserver to display output.
+It is the best and recommended view if you intend to use a frontend web server to display output.
 -   `terminal-editor`: This view includes a terminal and an editor only.
 It is good for programming where no web server is involved.
 For example, writing a sorting algorithm in C++ may not need a web server output.
 -   `terminal-browser`: This view includes only the terminal and browser.
 You can combine it with `browser-link` too.